Semillon

 viticultural development of Australia, semillon

-(often incorrectly labeled as Riesling)
+(often incorrectly labeled as "Riesling")

-dominated as the major white variety, although
+dominated as the major white variety, although chardonnay and

-California has
+California also has

-an ongoing checkered relationship with Semillon.
+an ongoing checkered relationship with semillon.

 several decades, from 1,200 acres in 1961, to

-2,800 acres in 1981, to currently over 1,500
+2,800 acres in 1981, to currently over 1,500.

 Most

-California Semillon today is blended with
+California semillon today is blended with

-experimental dessert wine created a sensation in
+experimental dessert wine created a popular and critical sensation in

 the middle of the 20th Century.